Yes. Covenant is dually accredited by the Association of Christian Schools International (ACSI) and Cognia (formally AdvancED/SACS).

 Yes.
 School uniforms have a longstanding presence in education for many positive reasons.
 The purpose of Covenant's uniform policy flows directly from our school's stated mission and strategic vision, both of which articulate our desire to see the holistic development of our students, including the cultivation of their minds and character.
 We believe individuality to be a wonderful thing ordained by God Himself and most fully appreciated in the context of the community.
 Our student body is made up of a beautiful diversity that does not simply exist, but thrives in unity.
 Our uniform policy is driven by two primary desires: unity and focus.
 Read more

 Yes!
 Covenant has a well-established history of excellence in athletics.
-We compete in TAPPS (Texas Association of Private and Parochial Schools) and have won 6 state championships in boys’ basketball, 4 state baseball championships, 4 state swimming championships, one state championship in boys’ track, and one state championship in girls’ tennis.
-Students can choose from a variety of sports at both the high school and middle school level.
+We compete in TAPPS (Texas Association of Private and Parochial Schools) and offer a variety of sports at both the middle and high school levels.
+The school has won multiple state championships in boys’ basketball, baseball, swimming, track, golf, and tennis.

 Yes.
-Covenant has an extended care program to provide adult supervised child care.
+Covenant has an extended care program to provide adult-supervised child care.
 Supervision is available beginning at 6:30 a.m. each morning at no additional charge.
-After school care is available from the time school is dismissed until 6:30 p.m. daily for an additional charge.
-For more details contact Admissions.
+After-school care is available from the time school is dismissed until 6:30 p.m. daily for an additional charge.

 Bus transportation is available to the Atascocita, Summerwood, and Fall Creek communities and the Grand Parkway area.
 There is an additional charge for the service.
 It is available roundtrip ($1,000 per school year) or one-way ($500 per school year).
 Please visit our transportation page for more details.